harness/developer-hub/docs/platform/Governance/14_Policy-as-code/sample-policy-use-case.md

 ### Feature Flag policies

-#### Prevent feature flags from being enabled in production that are not configured in a lower environment like stage
+#### Prevent feature flags from being enabled in a production environment that are not configured in a stage environment

 Enforced a policy on Feature Flags to ensure the configuration of the flag is properly governed by the end user.